llafuente/language-spec/control-flow.md

 #else
   #type_error "Invalid loop expression expected type: array, string, number or range"
 }
 ```

-*break*
-To implement break the compiler will search upwards a label with the following pattern:
-`*_loop_end` and choose accordingly the id

-*restart*
-To implement break the compiler will search upwards a label with the following pattern:
-`*_loop_restart` and choose accordingly the id

-*continue*
-To implement break the compiler will search upwards a label with the following pattern:
-`*_loop_continue` and choose accordingly the id

 <!--
 ### Advanced usage of loop.